AceOfNitwits/PS-AnchorAPI/README.md

 ### Activity functions

-⬜ Create an activity record
+✅ New-AnchorActivity (Create an activity record)

+   Oddly enough, this command allows you to create false activity events in the activity log.

 ### File and Folder functions